osohq/oso/languages/python/docs/auth-fundamentals.rst

 oso evaluates queries using authorization logic contained in **policies**.
 Policies are written as code in a logic programming language called Polar.
 Polar is designed to provide a simple but expressive syntax for authorization logic.
-For more information on Polar, see the :ref:`language documentation <polar>`.
+For more information on Polar, see the :ref:`language documentation <polar>`, and for examples of different kinds of policies you can express with it, see the :doc:`authorization models </auth-models/index>` section.

 Policies are stored in Polar files (extension ``.polar``), which are loaded into the authorization engine using the oso :doc:`/application-library/index`.
 Once loaded, policies can be used to evaulate authorization queries.

 Policies are made up of :ref:`rules <polar-rules>`.
-Each rule defines a predicate—a statement that is either true or false.
-In oso, one such rule is distinguished, and used to drive the authorization decision: the ``allow`` rule.
+Each rule defines a :ref:`predicate <predicates>`—a statement that is either true or false.
+In oso, one such rule is distinguished, and used to drive the authorization
+decision: the ``allow`` rule.

 Allow rules
 ===========